 6. Cannabis might reduce aggression and rage resulting from TS

 Another common problem that comes with TS is aggression and rage outbursts.
 This is particularly common in children (affecting up to 25% of children with TS) but is also present in a significant minority of adults.
 These outbursts typically manifest as unpredictable displays of aggression that are greatly disproportionate to the perceived provocation, and may often present the risk of serious self-harm or injury to others.

 Again, the potential for cannabis to treat symptoms of aggression in TS sufferers hasn’t been formally investigated.
-But there’s substantial anecdotal evidence from TS sufferers that cannabis use has a positive effect on aggression.
+But there’s anecdotal evidence from TS sufferers that cannabis use has a positive effect on aggression.